 - Paint a mask on your cinemagraph to determine which areas of your cinemagraph are in motion.
-You can switch between the brush and eraser tools by selecting the corresponding tool or using the keyboard shortcut X. Use the sliders to adjust the size, hardness, and opacity of your brush and eraser.
+Use the sliders to adjust the size, hardness, and opacity of your brush and eraser.

 - Bounce or repeat the loop.
-As the names suggest, a bounce loop will bounce the motion in your cinemagraph forward and backward while a repeat loop will repeat the motion from beginning to end.
+A bounce loop will bounce the motion in your cinemagraph forward and backward while a repeat loop will repeat the motion from beginning to end.

 - Adjust the crossfade, speed, and delay of your cinemagraph.
 Crossfade, which is available for repeat loops, will determine the type of transition between the end and beginning of your trim.
 Increase the crossfade to produce a gradual transition between loops and decrease the crossfade to produce a more sudden transition.

 - If you want to make adjustments to your still image, such as adding text or logos, select Export under the still image tab.
-Select Import to import the edited still image or a new image in the app.
+Select Import to import the edited still image or a new image.

-- Go to the adjustments tab to adjust the color, light, tone curve, and vignette of your cinemagraph.
-You can also browse through a library of filters under the presets tab and create custom ones to apply to future cinemagraphs.
+- Go to the adjustments tab to adjust the color, light, tone curve, and vignette.
+You can also browse through a library of filters under the presets tab or save custom presets.

 - Go to the crop tab to transform and crop your cinemagraph.